 Guided by more than twelve years of experience in the field of education and professional development, Issa’s contemporary advocacy work enjoys a keen sense of the law and the necessities of training.
 Leading with the benefit of numerous local and international seminars and training sessions, Issa strives to cultivate a teaching atmosphere that engages classrooms and meets his passion for giving back whenever the opportunity arises.

 New York city Staff

 Matthew joined ASYV in April 2016 as our Development Associate, and assists in the management of grant applications, grant reporting, and targeted communications to our friends and supporters.
 After graduating with a Bachelor of Arts degree in Political Science and Religious Studies from the University of North Carolina at Chapel Hill, Matthew obtained an MA in Conflict, Security, and Development from the Department of War Studies at King’s College London.

 Jill joined ASYV in April 2016.
 After graduating with a Bachelor of Arts degree in English from Union College, Jill found her passion in nonprofit work and youth development while serving with AmeriCorps as a City Year corps member in her hometown of Philadelphia.
 She moved to New York City in 2012 to join the team at Starlight Children's Foundation, where she supported and managed the organization's programs for children living with illnesses for three years.
-She is thrilled to combine her passions for fundraising and programs in her role as Operations Associate for the Village.
+She is thrilled to combine her passions for fundraising and programs in her role as Engagement and Operations Manager for the Village.